-INDIAN CREEK FIELD
+INDIAN CREEK COALFIELD

 The Indian Creek Coalfield (sometimes called the Indian Valley Coalfield) is a small coalfield situated